SkylineCommunications/dataminer-docs-connectors/connector/doc/Icinga_2.md

   - **IP address/host**: The polling IP or URL of the destination.
   - **IP port**: The IP port of the destination. **Default port: 443.**

-### Initialization

-No additional configuration is necessary to create a new element.

-### Redundancy

-There is no redundancy defined.

 ## How to use

-### Configuration

-This page contains the following parameters:
+On the **Configuration** page, you can configure the following parameters:

 - **Entity Import Directory**: Directory where the element will import the devices information from EPM.